MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-ios.md

 1. On the Connection Center screen, tap **+**, and then tap **Add workspace**.
 2. In the Feed URL field, enter the URL for the feed you want to add.
 This URL can be either a URL or an email address.
    - If you use a URL, use the one your admin gave you.
-This URL is usually <https://rdweb.wvd.microsoft.com>.
+      - This URL is usually a Windows Virtual Desktop URL.
+Which one you use depends on which version of Windows Virtual Desktop you're using.
+        - For the Fall 2019 version, use `https://rdweb.wvd.microsoft.com/api/feeddiscovery/webfeeddiscovery.aspx`.
+        - For the Spring 2020 version, use `https://rdweb.wvd.microsoft.com/api/arm/feeddiscovery`.
    - If you use an email address, enter your email address.
 Entering your email address tells the client ot search for a URL associated with your email address if your admin configured the server that way.
 3. Tap **Next**.
 4. Provide your credentials when prompted.